Wolverine971/9takes/src/blog/people/lifestyle-influencers/Kylie-Jenner.md

 Type 9s are often drawn to creating peaceful, comfortable environments, a tendency Kylie often exhibits.
 Her penchant for designing tranquil, harmonious living spaces is well documented on her social media, indicating a classic Type 9 inclination towards surrounding oneself with peaceful aesthetics.
 Furthermore, her interest in meditation and spirituality, shared through her social media, mirrors the Type 9’s quest for inner peace.

-## How Each Enneagram Type Perceives Kylie Jenner
+## How Each Enneagram type Perceives Kylie Jenner

 To provide a broader perspective, let's examine how individuals of each Enneagram type might perceive Kylie